 Upon completion of this course, graduates will be able to:

-- Describe the unique risks and needs of athletes who are additionally vulnerable to non-accidental violence in sport.
+Describe the unique risks and needs of athletes who are made more vulnerable to non-accidental violence in sport.